Tools for your IP-strategy to elevate your business

 STEP 05 - develop and improve assets

-From product type
+From product type to final product

 During product development, it’s common to improve things compared to prototypes or “minimal viable products.”
 Under pressure and budget restraints, it’s easy to overlook the potential for new IP protection from changes in the product, its materials, the production process, functions, parts, etc.